salopensource/sal-activedirectory/README.md

 # MS Active Directory (AD) Connector
 > ActiveDirectory/LDAP authentication backend extension for Sal with ldap group to business unit mapping.

-This docker container extends [Sal](https://github.com/salopensource/sal) by adding a django authentication backend with ActiveDirectory/LDAP integration.
+This docker container extends [Sal](https://github.com/salopensource/sal) by adding a Django authentication backend with ActiveDirectory/LDAP integration.

 Currently, this connector works with MS ActiveDirectory/LDAP only.

 # Features
-* Binding to the configured AD/LDAP server with username and password from the SAL/django user login.
+* Binding to the configured AD/LDAP server with username and password from the Sal/Django user login.
-* Creating a Sal/django user with field information from AD/LDAP (no password is stored in django!)
+* Creating a Sal/Django user with field information from AD/LDAP (no password is stored in Django!)
 * Setting Sal user profile (GA, RW, RO) based on their AD/LDAP group.
 * Assigning users to Sal business units based on their AD/LDAP group.
 * Updating the user profile and business unit assignment at every login of the user.

 # Docker Setup
-The setup is idantical to a standard Sal docker container as described in the [SAL Wiki](https://github.com/salopensource/sal/wiki/Docker).
+The setup is idantical to a standard Sal docker container as described in the [Sal Wiki](https://github.com/salopensource/sal/wiki/Docker).
 In addition you have to link your `settings.py` into the container.

 ```bash